United States: Foreign relations

 The United Nations headquarters has been situated along the East River in Midtown Manhattan since 1952; in 1945, the United States was a founding member of the UN.

 The United States has an established structure of foreign relations, with the world's second-largest diplomatic corps as of 2024.
 It is a permanent member of the United Nations Security Council and home to the United Nations headquarters.
 The United States is a member of the G7, G20, and OECD intergovernmental organizations.
 Almost all countries have embassies and many have consulates (official representatives) in the country.
 Likewise, nearly all countries host formal diplomatic missions with the United States, except Iran, North Korea, and Bhutan.
 Though Taiwan does not have formal diplomatic relations with the U.S., it maintains close unofficial relations.
 The United States regularly supplies Taiwan with military equipment to deter potential Chinese aggression.
-Its geopolitical attention also turned to the Indo-Pacific when the United States joined the Quadrilateral Security Dialogue with Australia, India, and Japan.
+The country's geopolitical attention has increasingly turned to the Indo-Pacific, where the U.S. joined the Quadrilateral Security Dialogue and AUKUS.

 The United States has a "Special Relationship" with the United Kingdom and strong ties with Canada, Australia, New Zealand, the Philippines, Japan, South Korea, Israel, and several European Union countries such as France, Italy, Germany, Spain, and Poland.
 The U.S. works closely with its NATO allies on military and national security issues, and with countries in the Americas through the Organization of American States and the United States–Mexico–Canada Free Trade Agreement.
 The U.S. exercises full international defense authority and responsibility for Micronesia, the Marshall Islands, and Palau through the Compact of Free Association.
 It has increasingly conducted strategic cooperation with India, while its ties with China have steadily deteriorated.
 Beginning in 2014, the U.S. had become a key ally of Ukraine.
-After Donald Trump was elected U.S. president in 2024, he sought to negotiate an end to the Russo-Ukrainian War.
-He paused all military aid to Ukraine in March 2025, although the aid resumed later.
-Trump also ended U.S. intelligence sharing with the country, but this too was eventually restored.